sarweshkumar47/Android-based-SMS-Server/README.md

 # Android-based-SMS-Server

-Android Application parses the PDU SMS (Pure hex bytes) which is sent by an embedded hardware to the cloud
+Android Application parses the PDU SMS (Pure hex bytes) which is sent by an embedded hardware and post it to the cloud

 An embedded hardware sends hardware critical information along with its location (latlong) info to a central GSM number in PDU format.
 In PDU Mode, all SMS messages are represented as binary strings encoded in hexadecimal characters.